Azure/azqr/README.md

 * Azure Managed Identity
 * Azure CLI (Using this type of authentication will make scans run slower)

+> **Security recommendation:** `AZURE_CLIENT_SECRET` is a credential and must not be stored in plaintext (e.g. committed to source control, hardcoded in scripts, or set directly in shared configuration files).
+Store it in a secure secret store, such as [GitHub Actions secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions), Azure DevOps secret variables/variable groups, or Azure Key Vault, and inject it into the environment at runtime.
+Where possible, prefer Managed Identity or Workload Identity Federation (OIDC) over a service principal secret to avoid storing long-lived credentials altogether.

 ### Credential Chain Configuration

 **Azure Quick Review (azqr)** uses the Azure SDK's `DefaultAzureCredential` which automatically selects the most appropriate credential based on your environment.
 By default, it tries credentials in order: environment variables, workload identity, managed identity, Azure CLI, and Azure Developer CLI.